manxeguin/manxeguin.github.io/pages/posts/web-performance-streaming.md

 ---

-## Wrap up
+## wrap up

 Streaming is not new.
 It’s not a fancy React-only thing.
-It’s been around since **HTTP 1.1**, and it's still useful today.
+It has been around since **HTTP 1.1**, and it is still useful today.

 You can use it in Java.
 You can use it without frameworks.
 And you can use it to improve the real experience users have with your site.